eyolfson/research-2016-ecoop-artifact/README.md

 Any violations that occur during build time are located in the `experiments` directory in a file named `PACKAGE-build.log`.
-To create the groupings for manually inspection run `python group.py ninja`.
+To create the groupings for manual inspection run `python group.py ninja`.
 The `group.py` script collects all results from log files with the specified project name.
 Some projects run tests as part of their build process (like Ninja) and the results are already available to go over.